tt-le/inventory-is-full/README.md

 ---
 ### 📝 Test some endpoints
 ---
-NB: for the following section you may use postman, curl or even your favourite browser to make the API calls.
+NB: for the following section you may use postman, curl or your favourite HTTP client to make the API calls.

 1. First let's try to get a product with id 1: